Founding board member and board President

 Dawn N. Mayes is the Director of Design Entrepreneurship and Inclusion at Kent State University, where she creates viable pipelines for HBCU students to attend graduate school, provides technical assistance to startup diverse Architecture firms including Black, Hispanic, Native American, and the Asian population, and brings lectures to the university to bring awareness to Design Entrepreneurship and Diversity.

-Executive Director, founding board member
+Lead Organizer, founding board member

 Jonathan is a co-op developer and community organizer who fights for economic democracy as the Executive Director and a co-founding board member of Cleveland Owns.
-He first tasted the power of economic democracy when a group of working class women in rural Dominican Republic invited him to join them in starting a cheese cooperative.
+He first tasted the power of economic democracy in 2009 when a group of working class women in rural Dominican Republic invited him to join them in starting a cheese cooperative.
 The cheese was delicious, the solidarity even better, and he was all in.

 Energy Democracy Organizer